node-llm/node-llm/docs/advanced/debugging.md

 # Debugging & Logging

-When building LLM applications, understanding what's happening "under the hood" is critical. `node-llm` provides mechanisms to inspect raw requests and responses.
+When building LLM applications, understanding what's happening "under the hood" is critical. `NodeLLM` provides mechanisms to inspect raw requests and responses.

 ## Debug Mode